Steve-YLPeng/Associated_Learning/README.md

 The parameter settings are as follows
 - dataset: can be one of ```ag_news```, ```imdb```, ```dbpedia_14```
 - model: the available options are ```lstmalside```, ```linearalside```, ```transformeralside```
-- side-dim: specify the sequence length of each layer's input, separated by ```-``` , and their sum must be equal to max-len
+- side-dim: specify the sequence length of each layer's input, separated by ```-``` , and their sum must be equal to max-len the programs will train models with the sideinput setting and will report the test accuracy for Shortcut/Adaptive inference each epoch.